 Thousands of U.S. flights delayed, canceled amid massive winter storm

-More than 2,200 flights were delayed and canceled at airports across the U.S. on Wednesday morning as a coast-to-coast winter storm affecting most of the northern half of the country continued to track east from Washington toward New England.
+More than 4,300 flights were delayed and canceled at airports across the U.S. on Wednesday as a coast-to-coast winter storm affecting most of the northern half of the country continued to track east from Washington toward New England.

 Along with SkyWest, Delta and Southwest are among the airlines most affected by this week's winter storm.
-Each individual airline had already canceled between 231 and 239 flights by mid-morning on Wednesday, the database showed, while Southwest and Delta reported 178 and 152 delayed trips, respectively.
+Each individual airline had already canceled between 253 and 345 flights by mid-morning on Wednesday, the database showed, while Southwest and Delta reported 373 and 468 delayed trips, respectively.
+SkyWest reported another 317 delays.

-Other U.S.-based airlines, including United, American Airlines and Alaska Airlines, were reporting fewer cancellations — between 30 and 40 each, roughly — but logging mounting delays.
-According to FlightAware, 119 American Airlines flights were delayed on Wednesday morning, as were more than 90 flights operated by United.
+Other U.S.-based airlines, including United, American Airlines and Alaska Airlines, were reporting fewer cancellations — between 40 and 45 each, roughly — but logging mounting delays.
+According to FlightAware, 288 American Airlines flights were delayed on Wednesday afternoon, as were 354 flights operated by United.

 Wednesday's delays and cancellations were mainly concentrated at a handful of western and midwestern airports, consistent with the path of this week's winter storm.
 At Minneapolis-Saint Paul International Airport, the tracking database indicated that 189 flights were canceled before 10 a.m. local time, accounting for 44% of all of the airport's scheduled departures.
-Another 100 flights were canceled at Denver International Airport, accounting for 11% of all departures, and an additional 85 scheduled departures were canceled at Detroit Metro Airport, accounting for 21% of all flights, according to FlightAware.
+That number had risen to 198 by the early afternoon.
+Another 123 flights were canceled at Denver International Airport, accounting for 13% of all departures, and an additional 117 scheduled departures were canceled at Detroit Metro Airport, accounting for 28% of all flights, according to FlightAware.

 On Twitter, Michigan Gov. Gretchen Whitmer urged the state's residents to prepare for inclement weather.

-The numbers were similar for delays and cancellations affecting flights meant to arrive at those three airports on Wednesday morning, per the tracking site, which showed 212 canceled flight into Minneapolis, or 50% of all arrivals, another 100 canceled flights into Denver, 78 more into Detroit and 53 into Milwaukee.
+The numbers were similar for delays and cancellations affecting flights meant to arrive at those three airports on Wednesday, per the tracking site, which showed 218 canceled flights into Minneapolis, or 50% of all arrivals, another 123 canceled flights into Denver, 104 more into Detroit, 60 into Chicago and 59 into Milwaukee.

 The latest flight disruptions came as the week's massive storm prompted officials to enact weather alerts for 29 U.S. states — up from 22 alerts reported on Tuesday — which affects around 75 million people.
 As expected, the upper-level weather pattern intensified as it moved from its origin spot in the Pacific Northwest over western mountain states and toward the Midwest and Great Lakes regions between Tuesday and Wednesday.